Coria (Corbridge)

-Coria was a fort and town 2.5 mi south of Hadrian's Wall, in the Roman province of Britannia at a point where a big Roman north–south road (Dere Street) bridged the River Tyne and met another Roman road (Stanegate), which ran east–west between Coria and Luguvalium (the modern Carlisle) in the Solway Plain.
-The full Latin name is uncertain.
-In English, it is known as Corchester or Corbridge Roman Site as it sits on the edge of the village of Corbridge in the English county of Northumberland.
+Coria was a fort and town 2.5 mi south of Hadrian's Wall, in the Roman province of Britannia.
+It was strategically located on the junction of a major Roman north–south road (Dere Street) with the River Tyne and the Roman Stanegate road, which was also the first frontier line which ran east–west between Coria and Luguvalium (the modern Carlisle).
+Corbridge Roman Site is in the village of Corbridge in the county of Northumberland.

 It is in the guardianship of English Heritage and is partially exposed as a visitor attraction, including a site museum.

 Name

+The full Latin name is uncertain.
 The place-name appears in contemporary records as Corstopitum and Corie Lopocarium.
 These forms are generally recognised as corrupt.
 Suggested reconstructions include Coriosopitum, Corsopitum or Corsobetum.
 The Vindolanda tablets show that it was locally referred to by the simple form, Coria, the name for a local tribal centre.
 The suffix ought to represent the name of the local tribe, a member of the Brigantian confederation but its correct form is unknown.
 It gave its name to Corbridge, albeit by processes which are debated.

+History

 Early occupation

 There is evidence of Iron Age round houses on the site but the first Romans in the area built the Red House Fort, 0.5 mi to the west, as a supply camp for Agricola's campaigns.

 Forts

-Soon after Roman victories in modern Scotland, around AD 84, a new fort was built on the site with turf ramparts and timber gates.
+Soon after Roman victories in modern Scotland, around AD 84, a new fort was built on the site with turf ramparts and timber gates, as part of the Stanegate frontier system of linked forts.
 Barrack blocks surrounded a headquarters building, a commander's residence, administrative staff accommodation, workshops and granaries.
 It was probably occupied by a 500-strong cavalry unit called the Ala Gallorum Petriana but burnt down in AD 105.
 A second timber fort was built, guarding an important crossing of the River Tyne, when the Solway Firth–Tyne divide was the Roman frontier.
 Around AD 120, when Hadrian's Wall was built just over two miles to the north, the fort was rebuilt again, probably to house infantry away from the Wall.
 About twenty years later, when the frontier was pushed further north and the Antonine Wall built, the first stone fort was erected under the Governor Quintus Lollius Urbicus.

 English Heritage has released monographs on the forts along Hadrian's Wall through the Archaeology Data Service.
 Bishop and Dore's report on the excavations at Corbridge 1947–80 reveal the complex history of the sequence of mainly earth and timber forts which preceded the masonry buildings.(available here) The reports also cover a metal hoard found within the fort, possibly linked to the abandonment between AD 122 and 138 (also available on the Archaeology Data Service website).